Referent:innen

 • Numerous contamination incidents due to the application of inappropriate solutions to problems.

-• Senseless promises made to regulatory authorities without scientific rationale based on the concept of quality.
+• Senseless promises made to regulatory authorities without scientific rationale based on the concept of Quality.

 Zielgruppe